ballerina-platform/module-ballerinax-twilio/README.md

 ```
 ### Make a voice call
 You can make voice call with twilio voice enabled phone number.
 The following should be provided in addition to the account access credentials.
-    "fromNo" - the voice-enabled Twilio phone number you added to your account earlier
+⋅⋅* `fromNo` - the voice-enabled Twilio phone number you added to your account earlier
-    "toNo" - the person you'd like to call
+⋅⋅* `toNo` - the person you'd like to call
-    "twiml" - Instructions in the form [TwiML](https://www.twilio.com/docs/voice/twiml) that explains what should happen when the other party picks up the phone
+⋅⋅* `twiml` - Instructions in the form [TwiML](https://www.twilio.com/docs/voice/twiml) that explains what should happen when the other party picks up the phone
-    "statusCallback" - Optionally, instead of passing the Twiml parameter, you can provide a Url that returns TwiML Voice instructions.
+⋅⋅* `statusCallback` - Optionally, instead of passing the Twiml parameter, you can provide a Url that returns TwiML Voice instructions.
 Sample is available at:
 ```ballerina
     import ballerina/log;